jgotti1/DOW-NYP-Requests/README.md

 2. Install dependencies using `npm install` for the frontend and `bundle install` for the backend.
 3. Set up the backend env and frontend env settings
 5. Start the React development server using `npm start`.
-6. Start BAckend by using node server.js
+6. Start Backend by using node server.js

 ## Usage